stevana/hot-swapping-state-machines2/README.md

      [bioinformatics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1386713/);
   2. Client-server applications where the target of the upgrade is a *stateless* component of the server, e.g. a front-end or a REST API.
-The stateless components typically retrive the state they need to service a request from a stateful component, e.g. a database, but they don't maintain any state of their own, which makes stateless components easier to upgrade.
+The stateless components typically retrieve the state they need to service a request from a stateful component, e.g. a database, but they don't maintain any state of their own, which makes stateless components easier to upgrade.
 A common strategy is to stick a load balancer in-front of the stateless